Open Learning COVID-19 FAQ

 Open Learning courses are still running, and we remain open for new course registrations and program applications.
 If that changes, updates will be posted here on the COVID-19 webpage.

-There will be no in-person exams available for the remainder of the calendar year (i.e., until De.
-31, 2020).
+There will be no in-person exams available until at least May 31, 2021.
 In most courses, virtual exams are available through ProctorU.

 If your course has a “Final Exam” tab, please refer to it for more information about virtual exams.
 Any general questions can be emailed to email@example.com.